The Aethyrian Dragon

 In-Depth Information;

-Appearance Aethyrian dragons are very similar to Felnovian western dragons in basic shape, and are often referred to as 'dragons' both within Aethyr and without.
-Sporting four limbs and a pair of wings, covered in scales with an assortment of features - such as horns, frills, manes, etc - shaped by their elemental alignment.
-They are smaller than true western dragons on average, and do not grow much beyond their averages due to their short lifespans.
+Appearance Aethyrian dragons are very similar to traditional dragons in basic shape, and are often referred to as 'dragons' both within Aethyr and without.
+The vast majority sport four limbs and a pair of wings (closest to western dragons), covered in scales with an assortment of features - such as horns, frills, manes, etc - shaped by their elemental alignment.
+They are smaller than true dragons on average, and do not grow much beyond their averages due to their short lifespans.
+Certain Aethyrian elements are also known to produce alternate limb configurations such as groundrakes or wyverns, though these are considered quite rare.
+These alternate configurations are genetic, which means they may crop up in other elements if a parent or grandparent was one such variation.

 Most Aethyrian dragons' wings are batlike, with three to five wing fingers, and either a thumb claw or growth upon the wing hand.
 Feathered wings are common to Aeria dragons, but can be found in any with this variant's heritage.
-Hybrid wings - consisting of both feathers and webbing - are uncommon, but may be found in various elemental mixes and are always attributed to Aeria blood.
+Hybrid wings - consisting of both feathers and webbing - are largely uncommon (save for Luxia), but may be found in various elemental mixes and are always attributed to either Aeria or Luxia blood.

-An Aethyrian dragons' colors are first and foremost dictated by their elemental hue; all Aethyrian dragons host special elemental colors unlike true dragons or conventional magic.
+An Aethyrian dragons' colors are first and foremost dictated by their elemental hue; all Aethyrian dragons host special elemental colors unlike true dragons or conventional magic, detailed in Notes.
 Base colors vary, but Aether dragons tend to be bright, where Nether dragons are much darker; for example, no purebred Aether dragon may sport black as a base color, and no purebred Nether dragon may sport anything close to white.
 While Aethyrian dragons tend to have common color sets found often in their variant, other colors can be found, and there are no restrictions on color groups or mixes.
-However, their element color must be found somewhere on their body, even if said color is very minimal.
+However, their element color must be found somewhere on their body, even if said color is very minimal (such as their eyes).

 Wind-aligned Aethyrians.
 Aeria dragons are tall, elegant figures, often slender and graceful, and regal in appearance.
 Their scales are often very thin, and may naturally have scaleless hides or a coat of proto-feathers (though coats of complete fur or feathers are unheard of).
-They are the second tallest Aether breed, rivaling Natura for overall height.
 Common colors include blues, teals, whites, greys and silvers.
 Aeria markings tend towards natural or very abstract gusts of wind or swirls.
 Elementally-aligned features may include but are not limited to: feathered crests, whiskers, and feathered wings though the latter is exclusive in Aethyrian dragons to the purest Aeria lineages.

 Water-aligned Aethyrians.
 Pure Aquaria dragons tend to be robustly built, especially those that dwell the deepest within the Starswept Oceans.
 However, those that dwell on the surface or in coastal regions tend to be slimmer and more slender than their deep-dwelling counterparts.
 Common colors include blues, purples, greens, greys and blacks.
 Markings commonly have natural or abstract flowing stripes, running water, waves, water surface, bubbles, ripples, etc. Elementally-aligned features may include but are not limited to: fins, sharp and even (dolphin-like) fangs, semi-transparent membranes, tendril-like whiskers, webbed feet, bioluminescence, and gills, though the latter is exclusive in Aethyrian dragons to the purest Aquaria lineages.